 - Psychosis is not a disease in its own right; it is a symptom

-- A common psychotic delusion is the belief that the patient is an important figure
+- A common psychotic delusion is a belief that the individual is an important figure

 - Earlier diagnosis of psychosis improves long-term outcomes

 What is psychosis?

 Psychosis is a symptom rather than a disease.

 Psychosis is an umbrella term; it means that an individual has sensory experiences of things that do not exist and/or beliefs with no basis in reality.

 During a psychotic episode, an individual may experience hallucinations and/or delusions.
 They may see or hear things that do not exist.

 This can be incredibly frightening for the individual and, sometimes, the symptoms can cause them to lash out and hurt themselves or others.